james-schaefer/training_journal/climbing_training_w13.md

         - felt so good at one point I found  a brief no-hands rest.
         - so excited!
         - today was the first time ever I taped my feet under my shoes to try and eliminate foot pain...
+    - heavy finger rolls: usually I work up to the max weight rep, adding 5kgs a set... today I just did some warmup sets and tried to do all five sets at 70 kgs.
+      so hard!  could not lift on the fifth set!
+    - single leg squates: tips for next time - stat from seated.  height 24

 -------------------------------------------------------